Coooooooola/rako/README.md

-# rako
+# Rako

 ## Introduction

-`rako` is a declarative state container for Javascript apps.
+Rako is a declarative state container inspired by `OOP` and redux's `action.type` for Javascript apps.

 You don't need to learn any concept, just use it.
 Really simple but powerful.